-Over the past ~1.5 years I’ve been blogging on and off about cryptocurrencies, blockchains and other related topics.
-The most popular pieces of content on my blog have been my entire series about How to Build Dapps on Ethereum series and a post about fungibility, dating back to the spring of 2017.
+Over the past ~1.5 years I’ve been blogging on and off about Bitcoin and other related topics.
+One of the most most popular pieces of content on my blog have been the post about fungibility, dating back to the spring of 2017.
 A lot has happened since then in the Wild West of crypto.
 So here’s a brief run-down.

 Criticising Bitcoin’s energy consumption is easy, because it’s obvious.
 It’s the easy way out of a complicated topic that has much wider implications than initially obvious.
 This blog post is a long-form reply to a recent Twitter thread.